 August 9th, 2018

 Instagram has become a critical marketing tool for creating awareness and establishing a brand profile.
-With the popularity of photographing food, hospitality venues and designers are increasingly considering how to encourage and promote Instagramming.
+With the popularity of photographing food, hospitality venues and designers are increasingly considering how to encourage, promote and design for Instagrammable moments.

 But when you have a distinctive product – like bright green matcha tea – it makes Instagram moments that much easier, particularly if your target audience is millennials.